Our Fisher & Paykel Appliance Review

 There are a lot of reasons thrown around about the superiority of induction cooktops.
 However, for us, one of them stood above the rest: we absolutely loathed cleaning our gas range.
 Every dinner was followed by rage as we had to disassemble the grills (inevitably scratching the sink) and all those other metal parts in order to clean the caked on food or the puddle left by the over-boiled pasta.
 Unfollow, unsubscribe, no thank you, it is the worst - or as I would often proclaim during the process “this is for the birds”.

-Sure, switching to induction reduces our dependence on natural gas, is way more efficient, and healthier, but we cannot overstate how much we hated cleaning that gas stovetop.
+Switching to induction reduces our dependence on natural gas, increases our energy efficiency, and is overall healthier, but best of all, we have an easier cleanup.
+We seriously cannot overstate how much we hated cleaning our previous stovetop.
 Our new cooktop by comparison is an absolute delight.
 It only gets as hot as the pot sitting on it (magnets are magic) so nothing bakes on the surface.
 We spray, wipe, and done.
 10/10 would recommend.

 With all of these amazing pros there must be some cons?
 Well, induction is more expensive (for now), and if the power goes out your oven no longer works.
 Also you need induction ready pots and pans (all of ours were already compatible, including our dutch oven).
 Some brands, including Fischer & Paykel, have combination gas/induction cooktops if that’s an appealing compromise for you!